HL7/fhir-ips/pages/general.md

 In the case of a software-assembled IPS that is then verified by a human, the document provenance type shall be "software-assembled" and the author shall be the device or system that constructed the IPS document, but an additional attester identity shall name the human who performed this check.

-Note: Discussions with the EHR work group suggest that a possible future project should be an IPS functional profile, once there is greater clarity and operational experience of using the IPS.
+Note: Discussions with the EHR work group suggest that a possible future project should be an IPS functional profile, once there is greater clarity and operational experience with usage of the IPS.

 ## Representation of Names
 This specification requires that any Person Name is represented including at least the given and family components.